 - Plants, such as poison ivy and poison oak

 How is poisoning diagnosed?

 Your doctor can diagnose poisoning.
-First, he or she will review your medical history and do a physical exam.
+First, they will review your medical history and do a physical exam.
 Your doctor also can perform tests to find the cause.
 Most poisons can be detected in your blood or urine.
 Your doctor may order a toxicology screen.
 This checks for common drugs using a urine or saliva sample.

 Can poisoning be prevented or avoided?

 The best way to prevent poisoning is to avoid contact with harmful substances.
 Below are some guidelines you should follow.

 - Keep all household substances out of the reach of children.
 You should put them in high or locked cabinets.
 This includes medicine, cleaning products, and other harmful chemicals.
 You also can childproof your house with safety locks and guards.

 - Wear protective clothing, like gloves, when you use cleaners and chemicals.

 - Avoid using pesticides, paint thinner, and similar chemicals inside the house or garage.
 Try to find non-chemical solutions.
 If you do use these chemicals inside, keep the area well aired.

 - Don’t mix chemicals.
 They may become poisonous when mixed.
 Bleach and ammonia are one example.
 When you mix them together, they create a deadly gas.